 You’re getting an unsatisfactory performance.

 Slow print speed may result from simply having an older, slower copier model, or they can indicate that your internal components are failing.
-Either way, your time is valuable, and it may not be worth the hassle to keep using a slow copier.
+Either way, your time is valuable, and it may not be worth the hassle to keep using it.

 Print blemishes are usually caused by having a defective toner cartridge or ink.
-However, if you’ve changed the cartridge and are still not getting good print results, it is probably a sign that your copier is failing.
-Look for bars, lines, and marks that do not improve after changing the cartridge and cleaning the copier.
+However, if you’ve changed the cartridge and are still not getting good print results, it is probably a sign that it is failing.
+Look for bars, lines, and marks that do not improve after changing the cartridge and cleaning.

 Your printer is showing signs of breaking.

 If you hear constant clicking or grinding sounds, these could indicate that you have a loose gear or roller inside your printer; of it, it could be a sign that your copier is slowly giving up.
 You can try troubleshooting with the manufacturer’s customer service line.
-Still, if you can’t find an easy fix, then you may need to call it a day for your copier.
+Still, if you can’t find an easy fix, then you may need to call it a day.

 These are just three signs that you have a slow-performing copier.
 There could be other indications that you need to get a new copier, especially if you do not finish your tasks as you used to.
 If you are not ready to buy a new copier yet, you can always lease a new one.